 3. Embed the presentation on micro-blogs.
 By micro-blog I specifically mean Posterous or Tumblr — which I like to think of as something less than a blog, but more than a Tweet.
 In many ways Google+ has incorporated similar capabilities, but I don’t think people or brands should attempt to use Google+ as a blog.
 Separately, I have my Tumblr account set up to automatically post a link on Twitter anytime I update my Tumblr account — and since it tweets the headline and a link, I adjusted the title accordingly.

 4. Pin images to Pinterest.
 I took one of the memes from the presentation and pinned it to Pinterest and then posted a link to Twitter and a Facebook page with which I’m experimenting.
 Pinterest and SlideShare will also allow you to pin an entire presentation — and viewers can scroll through it — which I have also done.
-The meme you see below is rendered using the Pinterest embed code.

 5. Embed Pinterest Pins Elsewhere.
 Memes tend to perform well on social networks and people gravitate towards short, interesting points.
 It’s easy to understand why: If a picture is worth a thousand words, then memes have both.
 I can’t get enough of the “Philosoraptor.”
 I took the same meme as above an embedded it on Posterous — which again automatically posts new content published to Twitter — and separately posted a link to the Posterous post on Google+.